Sequential active learning of low-dimensional model representations for reliability analysis: Partial least squares--based PCEs

 where the coefficients $b_j$ are defined by projecting $\mathcal{Y}$ on the basis:

 Since $\mathcal{Y} \in \mathcal{H}$, the truncation

-asymptotically converges to $\mathcal{Y}$ as $n \rightarrow \infty$ in the mean-square sense. \cite{Xiu2002} demonstrates how to construct complete orthonormal bases of $\mathcal{H}$ as polynomial families for various standard input distribution types.
+asymptotically converges to $\mathcal{Y}$ as $n \rightarrow \infty$ in the mean square sense. \cite{Xiu2002} demonstrates how to construct complete orthonormal bases of $\mathcal{H}$ as polynomial families for various standard input distribution types.
 In particular, if $F_{\bm{X}}(\bm{x}) = \Phi_d(\bm{x})$, where $\Phi_d$ denotes the $d$-variate independent standard-normal CDF, the tensorized, normalized probabilist's Hermite polynomials

-form a complete orthonormal basis of $\mathcal{H}$. $\{ \psi_j(U), j \in \mathbb{N} \}$ are the univariate, normalized (probabilist's) Hermite polynomials and $\bm{k}=(k_1, \ldots,k_d) \in \mathbb{N}^d$.
+form a complete orthonormal basis of $\mathcal{H}$. $\{ \psi_j(U), j \in \mathbb{N} \}$ are the univariate, normalized (probabilist's) Hermite polynomials, and $\bm{k}=(k_1, \ldots,k_d) \in \mathbb{N}^d$.
 By means of the isoprobabilistic transformation $T: \bm{X} \rightarrow \bm{U}$ introduced in the previous section, we define PCEs in standard-normal space for the remainder of the paper.
 The PCE of maximum total order $p$ reads

 The total number of basis functions in the PCE, $P$, depends on the input dimension $d$ and the maximum total polynomial order $p$: